ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

 * A volume named LT4-README with some files containing details.
 * Two network interfaces.

-When the eMMC Ubuntu is running you can connect through `SSH` by running `ssh nano@192.168.55.1` and using `nano` as the password:
+When the eMMC Ubuntu is running you can connect through `SSH` using `nano` as both username and password by running:

-    $ lsusb | grep NVIDIA
-    Bus 001 Device 058: ID 0955:7020 NVIDIA Corp.
-L4T (Linux for Tegra) running on Tegra
+    ssh nano@192.168.55.1

 To connect to the serial port, use a terminal program like `screen` or `minicom` and connect to the appropriate `/dev/tty*` device.
 In my case, it is:

     sudo screen /dev/ttyACM0 115200

 Please note that the microUSB connection depends on linux running.
 If the linux doesn't boot, you won't have access.
 If that happens, you can boot from an SD card and recover it.

 # Boot from SD card